Alcohol Use Disorder Treatment in Sarasota, FL

 Do I Have an Alcohol Use Disorder?

-If some of these signs or symptoms feel familiar, the Substance Use Disorder Self-Test can help you reflect on your relationship with alcohol.
+If some of these signs or symptoms feel familiar, the Substance Use Self-Assessment can help you reflect on your relationship with alcohol.
 While a self-assessment cannot provide a diagnosis, it may help you decide whether speaking with a healthcare professional could be helpful.

 Alcohol Withdrawal